adrian/upm-swing/README_DEV.txt

      iv) Configure the PHP upload setting in the PHP ini file.
 Mine is '/etc/php5/apache2/php.ini' and the setting to change is, 'upload_tmp_dir = /home/adrian/dev/UPM/server/http'
-      v) Ensure the APache user has write access to this directory.
+      v) Ensure the Apache user has write access to this directory.
          Something like this will do,
          'chmod a+w /home/adrian/dev/UPM/server/http'